LukeHowellDev/tlk.io-wp-plugin/readme.txt

 * channel - the name of the channel that you want to use. ex. 'lobby' or 'somethingrandom21'
 * width - how wide will the chat window be? use percentage or pixel width. ex.
 '100%' or '500px'
 * height - how high will the chat window be? use percentage or pixel width. ex.
 '100%' or '500px'
-* css - link to an external stylesheet to easily add custom style to the embeded tlk.io chat. ex. 'http://yourdomain.com/custom.css'
+* css - link to an external stylesheet to easily add custom style to the embedded tlk.io chat. ex. 'http://yourdomain.com/custom.css'
 * Offline Message - this can tell the users of your webpage that you currently have the on page chat turned off. ex.
 'Plain text message of what you want to say'

 == Screenshots ==